chenxiaoyupetter/inductive-biase-attack/README.md

 ` python evaluate.py --boundary self.boundary`

-self.boundary can be used to adjust the parameters of NSSC and HLF
+self.boundary can be used to adjust the parameters

 evaluate.py is suitable for ViTs, considering that robustly trained CNNs use TensorFlow, we have recreated eval_cnns.py for CNNs.